 Men have always banded together for brotherhood, friendship or joint enterprise.
-In the late 1940s bored young soldiers returning from the Second World War formed motorcycle gangs in California.
-Their antics were popularised through movies and pop music, and when these reached New Zealand, copycat gangs were formed.
+In the late 1940s bored young returned soldiers formed motorcycle gangs in California.
+Their antics were publicised by movies and pop music, and when these reached New Zealand, copycat gangs were formed.

 Young men who felt left out of mainstream society were drawn to the gangs.
-Gang members claimed they got together to ride their bikes, but some also became involved in crime.
+Gang members said they got together to ride their bikes, but some also became involved in crime.

 Māori and Pacific Island gangs